mohammadmoustafa/MongoDB-Driver-for-Java/README.md

 Import the provided java file into your project.
 Once that is done you can start using the driver.

 ## To Do
+- [x] Add an overloaded method to the constructor to allow specification of the database URI
+- [ ] Error checking for database connection on a specific (non-local) host
 - [ ] Implement a document update method
-- [ ] Add an overloaded method to the constructor to allow specification of the database URI
 - [ ] Look at using the mongodb-driver dependancy instead of the legacy uber jar dependency